dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/exports.md

 <detailsToggle alt_header="Can I reference an export as a dbt model using ref()">

-No, you won't be able to reference an Export using `ref`.
+No, you won't be able to reference an export using `ref`.
 Exports are treated as leaf nodes in your DAG.
-Modifying an Export cold lead to inconsistencies with the the original metrics from the Semantic Layer.
+Modifying an export could lead to inconsistencies with the the original metrics from the Semantic Layer.
 </detailsToggle>

 <detailsToggle alt_header="How do exports help me use the dbt Semantic Layer in tools that don't support it, such as PowerBI?">